OUTDOOR DINING AND COOKING

 Firelighters Available @ R20.00 a Pack

-Inverter based (quiet) power back-up for some essentials (water) during load shedding.
+Solar based (quiet) power back-up during load shedding.
 Gas stove and gas geysers.
 Solar and emergency lighting.